Marcus Freeman: 2024 season

 Freeman talking to press ahead of the 2025 CFP National Championship.

 Freeman's 2024 squad started their campaign successfully on the road against No. 20 Texas A&M in College Station, Texas with a 23–13 win, but followed that victory up with a 16–14 loss to Northern Illinois as a 29.5-point betting favorite, becoming the first AP Top 5 team to ever suffer a loss to a football team from the Mid-American Conference (MAC).
 The Irish finished the regular season with a 10-game winning streak with wins over No. 15 Louisville, No. 24 Navy, No. 19 Army, and a 49–35 win against USC in the renewed rivalry game.

 The Irish were granted the 7th seed in the College Football Playoff, hosting their first-ever home playoff game at Notre Dame Stadium.
 Freeman would win his first playoff game with a 27–17 win over 10th-seeded Indiana.
 Originally Notre Dame was set to play the 2nd-seeded Georgia Bulldogs in the Sugar Bowl on January 1, 2025, but due to the 2025 New Orleans truck attack that happened near the Caesars Superdome the game was rescheduled to the following day.
 Notre Dame beat Georgia by a score of 23–10, marking the first time in program history that Notre Dame had a 13-win season.
 Notre Dame would then proceed to beat the 6th-seeded Penn State Nittany Lions in the Orange Bowl, advancing to the national title game for the first time in 12 years.
 Freeman became the first African American, as well as the first Asian American, head coach to reach a Division I national college football championship.
-They lost the championship game to the Ohio State Buckeyes 34–23, the winner of the Cotton Bowl Classic.
+They lost the championship game to his alma mater, Ohio State, 34–23, the winner of the Cotton Bowl Classic.

+2025 season

+Notre Dame was ranked as the No. 6 Team in the preseason AP Poll.

+However, the Irish started the season 0-2 after No. 10 Miami hit a go-ahead field goal with 1:01 remaining in the fourth quarter and No. 16 Texas A&M scored a go-ahead touchdown with 13 seconds remaining.
+In Week 8, the Irish won their first ranked game of the season by defeating No. 20 USC.

+Notre Dame set their modern-era scoring record by defeating Syracuse 70-7 in South Bend, marking the first time the team scored 70 points since 1932.
+Notre Dame concluded the season on a 10 game win streak with all wins coming by double figures after defeating Stanford 49-20.

+After finishing the regular season 10–2, the Irish opted out of participating in a bowl game after not being selected for the College Football Playoff.